Atelier-Shiori/malupdaterosx-cocoa/Readme.md

 XCode 7 or higher is required to build (Deployment Target is OS X 10.8)

 Like this program and want to support the development of this program?
-[Become our Patreon](http://www.patreon.com/chikorita157)
+[Become our Patreon](http://www.patreon.com/ateliershiori) or [Donate](https://malupdaterosx.ateliershiori.moe/donate/)

 Note: Starting with MAL Updater OS X 2.2.7.1, the application is now Developer ID signed.
 In order to build, you need to have an Apple Developer ID certificate.
 Otherwise, you would need to disable code signing.